faraaz-e/food-app/README.md

 * Creating a _.gitignore_ file to avoid those file to push on github
 * Ignite the app: `npx parcel index.html` - builds the app and provides server (localhost:1234) to run the app

-* Remove React CDN links from the project and install React & React DOM `npm install react`
+* Remove React CDN links from the project and install React & React DOM using `npm install react` &
     `npm i react-dom`

 > Parcel